-“The latest skeleton to tumble out of the Rafale cupboard: No guarantee by the French Govt backing the deal but our PM says there’s a letter from the French promising to be faithful!
-That’s enough to call this a “Govt to Govt” deal?”
+“The most recent skeleton to tumble out of the Rafale organizer: No assurance by the French Govt backing the arrangement yet our PM says there’s a letter from the French promising to be devoted!
+That is sufficient to consider this a “Govt to Govt” bargain?”
 Gandhi tweeted.

-The Congress president has been demanding that his allegations of corruption in the deal should be probed.
+The Congress president has been requesting that his charges of defilement in the arrangement ought to be examined.

-In Supreme Court on Thursday, the petitioners attacked the foundations of the new deal, signed by the NDA government in 2016, and announced by Modi in 2015, by claiming it could not be a government-to-government deal because there was no sovereign guarantee provided by France.
+In Supreme Court on Thursday, the candidates assaulted the establishments of the new arrangement, marked by the NDA government in 2016, and declared by Modi in 2015, by asserting it couldn’t be an administration to-government bargain in light of the fact that there was no sovereign certification given by France.

 The petitioners, activist and lawyer Prashant Bhushan, former union ministers Arun Shourie and Yashwant Sinha, Aam Aadmi Party (AAP) Rajya Sabha MP Sanjay Singh and advocates ML Sharma and Vineet Dhanda asked for an investigation on four grounds: lack of transparency over the pricing of the jets; an offsets deal that seemed to favour a private firm; flouting of due process in closing the deal; and that the deal isn’t a government-to-government deal at all as it has been pitched because France refused to offer India a sovereign guarantee and instead gave it a letter of comfort.

-A former government official directly involved in defence purchases said there was nothing unusual about the deal.
+A former government official directly involved in defense purchases said there was nothing unusual about the deal.